 There are no poisonous land snakes, spiders or scorpions or large preditory mammals.
 There is a giant centipede that (from personal experience) has a very unpleasant bite, but it is not fatal.

-Malaria and yellow fever are not considered risks but dengue fever is present.
+Malaria and yellow fever are not considered risks but dengue, zika and chikungunya are present.
 Do use mosquito repellent at dusk and do sleep under the supplied mosquito nets or in mosquito proof rooms.

 Many Samoans keep small dogs and they wander.
 The tourism authority has been shooting/spaying strays and the problem is mostly under control.
 The guidebook has suggestions on managing dog concerns.

 This is the biggest and most commonly seen issue.
 Drink plenty of fluids, always carry spare water and watch your companions.
 Coconuts and Coke are incredibly refreshing, even if you usually avoid fizzy drinks!

 Despite a solid program to supply safe piped water to all villages, tap water is often not safe to drink.
 Bottled water is cheap and available in all resorts and some villages.
 For 2018 we will be supplying filtered water on all Supported trips.
 We also have some water filters can be hired for other trips - see What to take.

 We have seen occasional incidences of upset stomach, but think this is seldom related to food.
 Swimming in the turtle ponds is strongly recommended against as the water is badly contaminated.
 Watching water quality will generally keep stomachs at optimal efficiency.

 The hot climate keeps bugs alive and skin infections can quickly turn nasty - take a good antibiotic with you and know how to use it.
 Treat even minor cuts with an antiseptic and cover.

 See the What to bring page for essential items and other gear we hire.

 Cycle Samoa Book